Field Conferences and Professional Development

 The following is a list of potential TIPD-related opportunities that State coordinators or subgrantees may be interested in as the topics have some connection to educating students in neglected and delinquent programs.

-This list is meant to serve as a reference for stakeholders interested in exploring opportunities.
+This list is meant to serve as a reference for the field interested in exploring opportunities.
 NDTAC does not endorse any one opportunity in particular.
 This is not meant to be an all-encompassing list of opportunities.

 If you know of other opportunities that you would like to share with your colleagues, let us know and we will add them to the list, or, if you are hosting a state conference that is open to outside guests and would like it shared with the larger group, let us know and we will add it to the list.